 Pascoe Vale South

-22% of Pascoe Vale South's households contain only one person, compared with 27% in the City of Moreland.
+22% of households in Pascoe Vale South contain only one person, compared with 27% in the City of Moreland, with the most dominant household size being 2 persons per household.

 The size of households in general follows the life-cycle of families.
 Households are usually small at the stage of relationship formation (early marriage), and then increase in size with the advent of children.
 They later reduce in size again as these children reach adulthood and leave home.
 Household size can also be influenced by a lack (or abundance) of affordable housing.
 Overseas migrants and indigenous persons often have a tradition of living with extended family members which significantly affects household size.